 John also received the SBC Vail Award and the Humanitarian Lifesaver Award from the American Red Cross and KSDK Channel 5 after he saved a co-worker’s life when he had a heart attack in the office.

-John is licensed in Missouri, Illinois and California.
+John is licensed in California, Missouri, Illinois, and Arkansas.

-Tammy Medler has spent over twenty five years handling complex litigation matters, including medical malpractice cases, catastrophic injury cases, death cases, workplace accidents, automobile accidents, and other types of cases in which people were injured.
+Tammy Medler has spent over 25 years handling complex litigation matters, including medical malpractice cases, catastrophic injury cases, death cases, workplace accidents, automobile accidents, and other types of cases in which people were injured.

 She is the recipient of the International Trial Lawyers Award presented by Washington University Law School.
 She was one of six students on the law school’s national mock trial team.
 She is the recipient of the Golden Quill Award for excellence in brief writing.

-After clerking for Judge Crandall on the Missouri Court of Appeals, Tammy worked at a large defense firm for the first nine years of her career.
-In 1997, Tammy became weary of representing large corporations and felt that she was better suited to help those in need--wrongful death claimants, auto accident and workplace accident victims, and victims of medical malpractice.
-At the same time, her oldest son was diagnosed with kidney cancer, and Tammy experienced firsthand the difficulty which sick and injured people and their relatives face when navigating through the American healthcare system.
+After clerking for Judge Crandall on the Missouri Court of Appeals, Tammy worked at a large defense firm at the beginning of her career.
+In 1997, Tammy became weary of representing large corporations and felt that she was better suited to help those in need–wrongful death claimants, auto accident and workplace accident victims, and victims of medical malpractice.
 She left the large defense firm and opened her own law practice, and since that time has only represented plaintiffs.
-In 1996, the Medlers adopted a little girl from Russia, and in 2002, adopted another girl from Guatemala.
-Tammy was so moved by the experience that she began handling legal recognitions for families adopting internationally.
-Tammy provided excellent representation for her injured clients while at the same time raising a family of three boys and three girls.

-Having spent many years on the defense side, Tammy is well-equipped to counter the defenses asserted by the large corporations whose negligence has caused her client’s injuries.
+Having spent time working on the defense side, Tammy is well-equipped to counter the defenses asserted by the large corporations whose negligence has caused her client’s injuries.